LORNeer/MC-Server-Rules/Rules-EN.md

 ## 4 Building Rules
 4.1 All buildings should either serve the purpose of beautifying the landscape or some important functionality.
-4.2 There is now maximum build height or a limitation to the size of a building as long as rule 4.1 is not broken.
+4.2 There is no maximum build height or a limitation to the size of a building as long as rule 4.1 is not broken.
 4.3 Unfinished buildings that have not been continued for a while (and are ugly) will be removed after a warning.

 ## 5 The End